Updated: Oct 20, 2022

-I started seeing a high-risk doctor shortly after getting my results to assess my options for prevention.
+I started seeing a high-risk doctor to assess my options for prevention shortly after getting my results.
 He told me I had a few choices:

-I had to really advocate for myself to my doctor for my decision.
-He wanted me to take option one.
-He said and I quote: “Most women like to just get through their 20’s first.
+I had to advocate for my decision.
+My surgeon wanted me to take option one.
+He said: “Most women just want to get through their 20’s first.
 They don’t want to worry about their appearance changing.”

-With high-risk patients having an earlier age of onset, I wanted to make it through not only my 20’s, but also my 30’s, my 40’s, and so on.
-Of all the possible negative outcomes, a change in appearance was the lesser of the evils.
+Because high-risk patients have an earlier age of onset, I wanted to make it not only through my 20s, but my 30s, my 40s, and so on.
+Of all the possible negative outcomes a change in appearance was the lesser of the evils.

-With my mom getting diagnosed at such a young age and a whole life ahead of me that would allow me to make excuses to put off the operation, I knew it was then or never.
-So after a long argument with my doctor and some reassurance that I made this decision when I first learned about mutations and not that morning, he finally agreed.
+Knowing my mom was diagnosed at such a young age and having a whole life ahead of me that would allow me to make excuses to put off the operation, I knew it was then or never.
+After a long argument with my doctor and reassurance that I made this decision when I first learned about mutations and not that morning, he finally agreed.

 We set a date for May 11, 2015, the week after my college graduation.